 The budget laptop world is seriously heating up.
 Gone are the days when buying a laptop on a budget meant having to deal with an ultra-slow machine that would die in a week.
 These days, you can get a solid laptop with a relatively good performance and a nice keyboard, all for under $400.

 The Acer Aspire E 15 is one such laptop.
-Sure, it may not be the sleekest machine out there, but with an 8th-gen Intel Core i3 chip and a decent battery life, the Aspire E 15 is one of the best laptops you can find for under $400.
+Sure, it may not be the sleekest machine out there, but with an 8th-gen Intel Core i3 chip and a decent battery life, the Aspire E 15 is one of the best laptops under $500 that you can buy.

 Acer Aspire E 15 Specs (E5-576-392H)

 Ports: USB-C, USB 2.0, USB 3.0 (3), HDMI, VGA, Ethernet, 3.5mm

 Battery life: 13.5 hours (rated); 9 hours (tested)

 Acer Aspire E 15 price and configurations

 We tested the $379 configuration of the Acer Aspire E 15 (currently $332 on Amazon), which packs an Intel Core i3-8130U processor, 6GB of RAM and a 1TB hard drive.